gabriel-roque/crud-laravel/README.md

 2- Duplicate the env.example file to .env

-3- Configure the fields according to your DBMS, database name and your access user:
+3- Configure the fields according to your SGBD, database name and your access user:

 DB_CONNECTION=**mysql**<br>
 DB_HOST=127.0.0.1<br>